th2-net/th2-codec/README.md

 # How it works

 The th2 Codec component is responsible for encoding and decoding the messages.
-It operates two instances of encoder/decoder pairs, one for operational purposes and one for general conversion.
+It operates two instances of encoder/decoder pairs, one is used for operational purposes and the other for general conversion.

-Encoding and decoding is performed according to the scheme "one or more input pins and one or more output pins".
+Encoding and decoding perform according to the scheme "one or more input pins and one or more output pins".
-Both types of pins can have filters, depending on which the input / output of the encoder / decoder can be partially or completely filtered out.
+Both types of pins may have filters.
+The input / output of the encoder and decoder can be partially or entirely filtered out depending on which filters the pin has.
 The metadata of the message and its fields can be used as filter parameters.

 One instance of the codec implements the logic for encoding and decoding one protocol of one version.
-Version-specific protocol messages are described in a separate XML file called a "dictionary".
+The version-specific protocol messages are described in a separate XML file called "dictionary".
 Codec operates with arrays of messages (parsed batch to raw batch in case of encoding and raw batch to parsed batch upon decoding).

 ## Appointment

-This project includes only adapter logic between Sailfish and th2 packed into Docker Image.
+This project is only an adapter between the Sailfish and the th2 packed into Docker Image.
 This [th2-codec-generic](https://github.com/th2-net/th2-codec-generic) project uses this image as a base.

 # Running